640 South State StreetDover, Delaware 19901

 Being under a great deal of stress

-Certain medications can also affect your results.
-These include epinephrine- and norepinephrine-containing drugs, levodopa, lithium, nitroglycerin, and acetaminophen.
+Certain medicines can also affect your results.
+These include epinephrine- and norepinephrine-containing medicines, levodopa, lithium, nitroglycerin, and acetaminophen.

 Don't exercise vigorously or drink caffeinated beverages or alcohol before your test.
 Don't take acetaminophen for at least 48 hours before the test.
 Try to avoid stress.
 You may be asked to rest quietly for 15 to 30 minutes before your blood sample is collected.